-The first Archbishop was to be James Romanus Bilsborrow, the Bishop of Port Louis in Mauritius.p Like both his predecessors he was a Benedictine monk.
-His rule over the Archdiocese was to be brief - just four years before ill-health forced his resignation in 1920 and his return to Mauritius where he died.
-It was upon his appointment that Rome proposed, most unusually, that, in recognition of the long Benedictine contribution to the Faithful in Wales the new Archbishop should have two Cathedral-churches - one at Belmont and one at Cardiff - and two Chapters of Canons.- a Secular one and one composed of Benedictine monks.
+The first Archbishop was to be James Romanus Bilsborrow, the Bishop of Port Louis in Mauritius.
+Like both his predecessors he was a Benedictine monk.
+His rule most unusually, that in recognition of the long Benedictine contribution to the Faithful in Wales the new Archbishop should have two Cathedral-churches - one at Belmont and one at Cardiff - and two Chapters of Canons - a Secular one and one composed of Benedictine monks.